DJ Turner (cornerback)

-Early years
+Early life

-Turner attended North Gwinnett High School in Suwanee, Georgia before transferring to IMG Academy in Bradenton, Florida for his senior year.
+Turner was born on November 9, 2000, in Suwanee, Georgia.
+He attended North Gwinnett High School before transferring to IMG Academy in Bradenton, Florida, for his senior year.
 He committed to the University of Michigan to play college football.

 College career

 Turner appeared in eight total games his first two years at Michigan in 2019 and 2020.
 In 2021, he played in all 14 games and made eight starts.
 He finished the year with 33 tackles, two interceptions and one touchdown.
-Turner returned as a starter in 2022.
+Turner returned as a starter in 2022, intercepting one pass and returning a fumble 45 yards for a touchdown.